grpc/proposal/A66-otel-stats.md

     *Attributes*: grpc.method, grpc.status <br>
     *Type*: Histogram (Latency Buckets) <br>

-## OpenTelemetry Plugin Architecture
+### OpenTelemetry Plugin Architecture

 This section describes a `CallTracer` approach to collect the client and server per-attempt/call metrics.
+Implementations are free to choose different ways of representing/naming the classes and methods described here.
+The implementation can choose to not create a class either as long as the overall capabilities remain equivalent.

 A CallTracer is a class that is instantiated for every call.
 This class has various methods that are invoked during the lifetime of the call.
 On the client-side, the CallTracer knows about multiple attempts on the same call, and creates a `CallAttemptTracer` object for each attempt, and the `CallAttemptTracer` gets invoked during the lifetime of the attempt.
 On the server-side, we have an equivalent `ServerCallTracer`.
 (There is no concept of an attempt on the server-side.)